Nsimbo District: Geography

 The Nsimbo District lies in the middle of the Katavi Region east of the city of Mpanda.
 The Katavi districts of Mpanda District and Mpanda Municipality lie to the west, Mlele District is to the east, and Mpimbwe District is south of Nsimbo.
 North is the Kaliua District of the Tabora Region, and south-west is the Nkasi District of the Rukwa Region.

 The district covers an area of 14623 km2.
 Most of the district is protected forest reserve with 8920.03 km2 of protected forest.
 The elevation varies between 1000 m to 2500 m.
 Within the district is much of the Katavi National Park and Ugalla River Forest Reserve which overlaps with the Ugalla River National Park into the Tabora Region.

 Climate

 The districts climate is tropical savanna climate with the Aw Koppen-Geiger system classification.
 The average temperature is 23 C with an average rainfall of 1093 mm.

 Administrative divisions

-Mpimbwe has two division, 12 wards, and 59 villages and 272 hamlets.
+Nsimbo has two division, 12 wards, and 59 villages and 272 hamlets.